Otranto: World War I

 During WWI the allied Italian-French-British Fleet organized the Otranto Barrage to control the Austro-Hungarian Fleet in the Adriatic Sea.
-The Austro-Hungarian Fleet led by captain Miklós Horthy attacked the Barrage (13 -15 May 1917) breaking it and sinking some British drifters (Battle of the Strait of Otranto (1917)).
+The Austro-Hungarian Fleet led by captain Miklós Horthy attacked the Barrage (13–15 May 1917) breaking it and sinking some British drifters (Battle of the Strait of Otranto (1917)).

 World War II

-During WWII the British fleet raided the Otranto Channel (11-12 November 1940) as a diversionary manoeuvre (Battle of the Strait of Otranto (1940) from the contemporary main attack on Taranto (Battle of Taranto).
-During the time a long piece of shore located in Otranto was given to the Albanian protectorate of Italy which upkept the plan of placing defences of both sides of the Strait to cover up any attacks.
-It was not finished after all.
-Whatsoever no deal was later done to make any changes on that shore piece which is assumed to belong to Albania this day.
+During WWII the British fleet raided the Otranto Channel (11–12 November 1940) as a diversionary manoeuvre (Battle of the Strait of Otranto (1940) from the contemporary main attack on Taranto (Battle of Taranto).

 Geography

 Climate

 Otranto experiences a humid subtropical climate (Köppen climate classification Cfa) with long, hot summers and short, cool winters.